mmashh/myplanner/README.md

 ## Note
 This project was created as a final project for CMPT 470 Fall 2021 by the following Group 12 members: sza11, deva, mmashur, jacebedo

+## Instructions to Run (docker version)

+- Dockerization is not finalized.
+- In case docker does not work properly, please follow the instructions on Development mode section.

+1. Navigate to the directory containing `docker-compose.yml`
+2. (Optional) `docker-compose down && docker system prune -f`
+3. `docker-compose build && docker-compose up`
+4. Navigate to http://localhost:3000/ to view the application in your browser.
+5. Swagger doc is available on http://localhost:5000/apidocs

 ## Instructions to Run (Development mode)
 - The following instructions assumes that the application is coming directly from git.
 Thus, all instructions must be ran successfully.
 - Both CLI must remain open during testing.
 This is only for the development version of MyPlanner and will be deployed in a more production-ready fashion in the near future.